-(ii) Describe whether and how the project will promote energy efficiency, including any plans to incorporate energy efficiency features in the operation of the project through the use of Energy Star labeled products and appliances and, if applicable, innovative construction or rehabilitation methods or technologies to be used that will promote efficient construction.
+(ii) Describe whether and how the project will promote energy efficiency (in accordance with the requirements set forth in Section III.C.3.j. of this program NOFA), including any plans to incorporate energy efficiency features in the operation of the project through the use of Energy Star labeled products and appliances and, if applicable, innovative construction or rehabilitation methods or technologies to be used that will promote efficient construction.

-(iii) If you are proposing to develop a mixed-finance project by developing additional units (i.e., in addition to the 202 units), a description of any plans and actions you have taken to create such a mixed-finance project with the use of 202 capital advance funds, in combination with other funding sources.
+(iii) If you are proposing to develop a mixed-finance project by developing additional units (i.e., in addition to the 202 units), a description of any plans and actions you have taken to create such a mixed-finance project with the use of Section 202 capital advance funds, in combination with other funding sources.
 Provide the number of non-Section 202 units to be included in the mixed-finance project (also provide the number of additional units in the appropriate space on Form HUD-92015-CA).
-Also, provide copies of any letters you have sent seeking outside funding for the non-202 units and any responses thereto.
+Also, provide copies of any letters you have sent seeking outside funding for the non-Section 202 units and any responses thereto.
 Your response to this Exhibit will be used to rate your application for Rating Factor 4.c., under Leveraging Resources.

-Notes: (1) If you propose to develop a mixed-finance project for additional units, you must complete the development of such a proposal.
+Notes: (1) A proposal to develop a mixedfinance project for additional units must occur at the application for fund reservation stage.
+You cannot decide after selection that you want to do a mixed-finance project for additional units.
+(2) If you propose to develop a mixed-finance project for additional units, you must complete the development of such a proposal.
 If you are later unable to develop a mixed-finance project for additional units, you will not be permitted to proceed with a Section 202 project without additional units and your fund reservation will be canceled.
 This is due to the fact that the project would have received points in the rating of the application in consideration of the additional units and, if selected for funding, a later change in the proposal to exclude the additional units would alter the fairness of the competition.
-(2) Section 202 capital advance amendment money will not be approved for projects proposing mixedfinancing for additional units.
-(3) If approved for a reservation of capital advance funds, you will be required to submit with your Firm Commitment Application, the additional documents required by HUD for mixed-finance proposals.
-(4) A mixed-finance project does not include the development of a mixed-use project in which the Section 202 units are mortgaged separately from the other uses of the structure.
+(3) Section 202 capital advance amendment money will not be approved for projects proposing mixedfinancing for additional units.
+(4) If approved for a reservation of capital advance funds, you will be required to submit with your Firm Commitment Application, the additional documents required by HUD for mixed-finance proposals.
+(5) A mixedfinance project does not include the development of a mixed-use project in which the Section 202 units are mortgaged separately from the other uses of the structure.